 Skip to main content

-Detect and remediate bad responses from any RAG system with Cleanlab
+Detect and remediate bad responses from any RAG application

 Run in Google ColabRun in Google Colab

 This tutorial demonstrates how to automatically improve any RAG application by integrating Codex as-a-backup.
-For each user query, simply provide the retrieved context and generated response from your RAG app.
-Cleanlab will automatically detect if the response is bad (unhelpful/untrustworthy), and if so: provide an alternative response whenever a similar query has been answered in the connected Codex Project, or otherwise log this query into the Codex Project for SMEs to answer.
+The Codex API takes in the AI-generated response from your RAG app, and the same inputs provided to the LLM that generated it: user query, retrieved context, and any parts of the LLM prompt.
+Cleanlab will automatically detect if your AI response is bad (e.g., untrustworthy, unhelpful, or unsafe).
+The Codex API returns these real-time evaluation scores which you can use to guardrail your AI.
+If your AI response is flagged as bad, the Codex API will also return an expert response whenever a similar query has been answered in the connected Codex Project, or otherwise log this query into the Codex Project for SMEs to answer.

 'Codex as a backup'